 Phone: (575) 434-9773

-While at White Sands National Park we will spend three nights in Alamogordo at the Holiday Inn Express & Suites.
-This lodging is also included in your workshop fee based on double occupancy.
+While at White Sands National Park we will spend two nights in Alamogordo at the Holiday Inn Express & Suites.
+This lodging is also included in your workshop fee based on single occupancy.
+Double occupancy permitted for two participants traveling together.
+A discount will be provided.

 - 91 days or more prior to the start of the workshop your deposit will be refunded less $100